zoff-kollektiv/cifar/data/people/27-slim-ben-ali.md

 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: 04.02.2011
 ---
-Nephew of Zine El Abidine Ben Ali, born in Le Petit Quevilly on 6 April 1971 (or on 16 April according to his Tunisian identity card).
+Nephew of Zine El Abidine Ben Ali, born in Le Petit Quevilly, France on 6 April 1971 (or on 16 April according to his Tunisian identity card).
 Son of Tijani BEN ALI and Paulette HAZET; married to Amel SAIED.
-Managing director; residing at Chouket El Arressa, Hammam — Sousse, Tunisia or at 14, esplanade des Guinandiers à Bailly Romainvilliers in France.
+Managing director; in Sousse, Tunisia or Bailly Romainvilliers, France.
 He holds a Tunisian and French nationality.